 Configuring the Web Adaptor from the command line

-You can configure the Web Adaptor using the command line utility (configurewebadaptor.sh) in <ArcGIS Web Adaptor installation directory>/webadaptor10.6.1/java/tools.
+You can configure the Web Adaptor using the command line utility (configurewebadaptor.sh) in <ArcGIS Web Adaptor installation directory>/webadaptor/11.1/java/tools.
 This is particularly advantageous if the machine hosting the Web Adaptor does not have a graphical user interface (GUI).

 The available parameters are as follows:

-configurewebadaptor.sh -m <Mode> -w <WebAdaptorURL> -g <URL> -u <Username> -a <AdminAccessEnabled>
+configurewebadaptor.sh -m <Mode> -w <WebAdaptorURL> -g <MachineName|URL> -u <Username> -a <AdminAccessEnabled>

-Example: $ ./configurewebadaptor.sh -m server -w http://webadaptorhost.domain.com/webadaptorname/webadaptor -g http://gisserver.domain.com:6080 -u siteadmin -p secret -a false
+Example: $ ./configurewebadaptor.sh -m server -w https://webadaptorhost.domain.com/webadaptorname/webadaptor -g server.domain.com -u siteadmin -p secret -a false

 After configuring the Web Adaptor

-Adding or removing ArcGIS Server machines
+Adding or removing server machines

 Installing multiple Web Adaptors

 You can provide different web entry points into your server site by installing multiple Web Adaptors.
 Doing so makes your site more highly available to clients, provides support for legacy applications, and allows publishing and administrative access to specific users in a highly secure environment.
 For more information, see Deployment scenarios.

 Multiple Web Adaptors can be installed on the same machine at the same time, or they can be installed on separate machines.
 To install multiple Web Adaptors on the same website (port), use different names for them.
 For example, two Web Adaptors named arcgis cannot exist on the same website.
 If you want multiple Web Adaptors with the same name, you must install them on separate websites (ports).